 Political loyalty, religious loyalty, family, and friendship.
-There can be an odd collision of the understanding of loyalty among these three.
+There can be an odd collision of the understanding of loyalty among these.

-Unless Christ is the guiding and foundational N of each.
+Unless, that is, Christ is the guiding and foundational light of each.
 Then they work in harmony and benefit all.

 Such was the case for Margaret.
-Like so many of that period, including Thomas More, the pull of secular thought might call one to be practical, give in, sign the paper, renounce the Faith; there were also political and monetary practicalities that would council to be "prudent" in human understanding of such things.
-Though assailed for her loyalty on all fronts and she suffered greatly, she held true to Christ regardless of the pressures posed from outside against her interior life.
+Like so many of that period, including Thomas More, the pull of secular thought might call one to be practical, give in, sign the paper, renounce the Faith; there were also political and monetary practicalities that would urge one to be "prudent" in human understanding of such things.
+Though she was assailed for her loyalty on all fronts and suffered greatly, she held true to Christ regardless of the pressures posed from outside against her interior life.
 In her loyalty to Christ, she excelled in loyalty to others.

 It behooves us all to follow our conscience instead of the fickle winds of human activity and to remain true to the Gospel no matter what the cost.